brain-fuel/home-dsa/01-list-set-map-yaml.md

 ### 🧃 2.
 Sets

-> An unordered group with no duplicates, like drink choices on a menu.
+> An unordered collection of items with no duplicates, like drink choices on a menu.

 Example: *Breakfast Drinks at a Restaurant*
 ```yaml